berkeley-scf/tutorial-using-bash/regex.md

 >
 > **Globs vs. Regex:**
 >
->     Be sure you understand the difference between filename globbing
+>     Be sure you understand the difference between [filename globbing](file-management#3-filename-matching-globbing)
->     (see the Section called *Filename Globbing*) and regular
+>     and regular
 >     expressions.
 Filename globbing only works for filenames, while
 >     regular expressions are used to match patterns in text more
 >     generally.
 While they both use the same set of symbols, they mean